-The igus Humanoid Open Platform is the next generation of the NimbRo-OP robot [4].
+The igus Humanoid Open Platform is the next generation of the NimbRo-OP robot [5].
 It is 92 cm tall and weighs 6.6 kg.
-Its kinematic, electrical and sensory design is very similar to the NimbRo-OP prototype.
+Its kinematic, electrical and sensory design is very similar to the now retired NimbRo-OP.
 Powered by a 4-cell LiPo battery, Robotis Dynamixel MX series actuators are used for all joints.
-Six MX-106 servos are used for each leg (3 in the hip, 1 in the knee and)2 in the ankle), and three MX-64 servos are used for each arm (2 in the shoulder and 1 in the elbow).
+Six MX-106 servos are used for each leg (3 in the hip, 1 in the knee and 2 in the ankle), and three MX-64 servos are used for each arm (2 in the shoulder and 1 in the elbow).
 Two MX-64 servos also control the pan and tilt of the head.
 All actuators communicate with a Robotis CM730 board, which is running a fully custom firmware.
-Electrically, the actuators are connected via a star topology Dynamizel bus, with both TTL and RS485 variants existing, and being supported.
+Electrically, the actuators are connected via a star topology Dynamixel bus, with both TTL and RS485 variants existing, and being supported.
 The CM730 incorporates 3-axis accelerometer, gyroscope and magnetometer chips, for a total of 9 axes of inertial sensory data.
 For visual perception, the robot is equipped with a Logitech C905 USB camera fitted with a wide-angle lens.
-Stereo vision is supported as an option.
-All mechanical parts of the robot were 3D printed using a Selective Laser Sintering (SLS) process.
+Options for stereo vision are also supported.
+All mechanical parts of the robot were 3D printed out of Nylon-12 (Polyamide 12) using a Selective Laser Sintering (SLS) process.
 This allows for high modularity, production speed, design flexibility and aesthetic appeal.
 There are no further supporting elements underneath the outer plastic shell.
 All of the electronics and sensors are housed inside the torso, apart from the camera and USB WiFi adapter (802.11b/g/n), which are located in the head.
 The robot is nominally equipped with a dual-core Intel Core i7-5500U CPU, which has four logical cores and a base frequency of 2.4 GHz with Turbo Boost up to 3.0 GHz.
-The PC is fitted with 4 GB of RAM and a 128 GB ADATA SX300 solid state disk.
-Available communication interfaces include USB 3.0, HDMI, Mini DisplayPort, and Gigabit Ethernet.
+The PC is fitted with 4 GB of

+RAM and a 128 GB ADATA SX300 solid state disk.
+Available communication interfaces include USB 3.0, HDMI, Mini DisplayPort and Gigabit Ethernet.